Bartlesville Radio » News » Cadence Holley Named Patriot Auto September Student of the Month

 Holley is extremely active in the community, giving back to several organizations.

 In addition to serving at My Refuge, her father's ministry in Oak Park and On The Rock, Holley has spent countless hours working with the drama department at WCS producing school musicals.
-She has also helped run a voleeyball camp for middle school girls and contributes to the school's service day.
+She has also helped run a volleyball camp for middle school girls and contributes to the school's service day.

 WCS science teacher Kimberly Conrad says Holley is an incredible role model for fellow students.